smXplorer/AlliGator/docs/source/alligator-all-rois-single-pixel-analysis.rst

   where parameter is the name of the parameter.
 The histograms will be generated but not saved.

+- Step 7: To clear the *Phasor Graph* (in which all the individual ROI single-pixel phasor plots will be displayed) before analysis, check this box.

 To run the script, click on the *Run Script* button.
 The data corresponding the computed *Decay Fit Parameter Map* will be saved automatically in a HDF5 file named ``Dataset-File-Name IRFs & Fit Data.hdf5``, where ``Dataset-File-Name``